MA, LPC, LSC

 Sarah Roper, MA, LPCC-S, NCC, LPSC

-Her therapy clients would describe Sarah as opening, understanding, trustworthy, compassionate and supportive.
+Her therapy clients would describe Sarah as open, understanding, trustworthy, compassionate and supportive.

 Sarah’s therapy style is open, creative, calming, integrative, and solution-focused.